What Is Prostate Cancer?

-Cancer occurs when cells in the body begin changing and multiplying out of control.
-These cells can form lumps of tissue called tumors.
+Cancer is when cells in the body change and grow out of control.
+Cancer cells can form lumps of tissue called tumors.
 Cancer that starts in the prostate is called prostate cancer.
-Cancer can grow and spread beyond the prostate, threatening health and life.
+It can grow and spread beyond the prostate.
+Cancer that spreads is harder to treat.

-The prostate is a gland about the size and shape of a walnut.
-It surrounds the upper part of the urethra in men, the tube that carries urine from the bladder.
-The prostate produces most of the semen in which sperm travel.
-During orgasm, semen exits the body through the urethra.
+The prostate is a gland in men about the size and shape of a walnut.
+It surrounds the upper part of the urethra.
+This is the tube that carries urine from the bladder.
+The prostate makes some of the fluid that’s part of semen.
+During orgasm, semen leaves the body through the urethra.

 Noncancerous growths.
 As a man ages, the prostate may grow larger.
-This condition is called benign prostatic hyperplasia (BPH).
-Extra prostate tissue often squeezes the urethra, causing symptoms such as difficulty urinating.
-But BPH does NOT lead to cancer.
+This is called benign prostatic hyperplasia (BPH).
+With BPH, extra prostate tissue often squeezes the urethra, causing symptoms such as trouble urinating.
+But BPH is not cancer and does not lead to cancer.

-Atypical cells (prostatic intraepithelial neoplasia, or PIN).
-Some cells don’t appear normal, but they are not cancer.
-These cells may indicate that cancer is present or is likely to form.
+Atypical cells.
+These are also called prostatic intraepithelial neoplasia, or PIN.
+Some cells don’t look like normal (typical) prostate cells.
+Although they are not cancer cells, they may be a sign that cancer is likely to form.

 Cancer.
-Abnormal cells form a tumor (a lump of cells that grow uncontrolled).
-Cancer may or may not produce symptoms.
-Some tumors can be felt during a physical exam, others can’t.
+When abnormal prostate cells grow out of control and start to invade other tissues, they are called cancer cells.
+These cells may or may not lead to symptoms.
+Some tumors can be felt during a physical exam, and some can’t.

-Cancer spread.
-Prostate cancer may spread to nearby organs.
-In some cases, the cancer spreads further, to bones or organs in distant parts of the body.
+Metastatic cancer.
+Prostate cancer may grow into nearby organs or spread to nearby lymph nodes.
+Lymph nodes are small organs around the body that are part of the immune system.
+In some cases, the cancer spreads to bones or organs in distant parts of the body.
 This is called metastasis.

 Prostate cancer may not cause symptoms at first.
-Urinary problems often are not a sign of cancer, but of another condition.
-To find out if you have prostate cancer, your doctor must examine you and order tests.
+Urinary problems are often not a sign of cancer, but of another condition, such as BPH.
+To find out if you have prostate cancer, your health care provider must examine you and order tests.
 Tests help confirm a diagnosis of cancer.
 They also help give more information about a cancerous tumor.
-Tests include:
+Tests might include:

-Prostate specific antigen (PSA) testing: PSA is a chemical made by prostate tissue.
-The PSA level (amount of PSA in the blood) is tested to evaluate a man’s risk for prostate cancer.
+Prostate specific antigen (PSA) testing.
+PSA is a chemical made by prostate tissue.
+The amount of PSA in the blood (PSA level) is tested to assess a man’s risk for prostate cancer.
 In general, a high or rising PSA level may mean an increased cancer risk.
-PSA testing is also used to evaluate the success of cancer treatments.
+PSA testing is also used to assess the success of cancer treatments.

-Core needle biopsy: This test involves taking tissue samples from the prostate to provide more information about cancer cells.
-During the test, a small probe is inserted into the rectum as you lie on your side.
-This lets an image of your prostate be seen on a video monitor.
-With this image as a guide, the doctor uses a thin needle to remove tiny tissue samples from the prostate.
-You are given medications so you don’t feel pain during the test.
+Core needle biopsy.
+This test uses a hollow needle to take small pieces of tissue from the prostate.
+This helps give more information about the cells.
+Before the test, pain medicine is used to prevent pain.
+During the test, a small probe is inserted into the rectum.
+The probe sends an image of the prostate to a video monitor.
+With this image as a guide, the health care provider uses a thin, hollow needle to remove tiny tissue samples from the prostate.